tudelft3d/website/jobs/PhD2024_NGF/index.md

 permalink: /jobs/PhD2024_NGF/
 ---

 <div class="row">
 	<div class="col-sm-4 hidden-xs nopadding"><img class="img-responsive" src="{{ "plaatje.png" | prepend: site.baseurl }}"></div>
 </div>

+<div class="alert alert-danger" role="alert">As of 30 May, 2024 the application deadline has passed, it is not possible to apply anymore.
+We thank all the applicants for their interest.</div>

 - - -